Skip to content

 become: true

-serial: 3 # Rolling deploy: 3 servers at a time
+serial: 3 # Rolling deploy: process 3 servers at a time

-max_fail_percentage: 0 # Stop everything if any server fails
+max_fail_percentage: 0 # Stop the entire deploy if ANY server in a batch fails

 vars_files: